google/prefab/RELEASING.md

    If releasing from a point other than the HEAD of master, create the branch from that point instead.

-2. Update the version number and qualifier in gradle.properties.
+3. Update the version number and qualifier in gradle.properties.
-3. Add release notes in CHANGELOG.md.
 4. Test and commit changes:

    ```bash